 The downside is that it’s completely flat, so it won’t hold oils or juices if you’re baking meet or vegetables, and since it doesn’t have handles, it’s a little more difficult to carry (it’s stone, so it’s pretty heavy!).

 One major plus though is that the stone doesn’t have any grooves, so it’s super easy to clean (even though you can’t put it in the dishwasher).

-For crispy creations preheat your stoneware first, then place your food on it before baking.
+For crispy baked goods preheat your stoneware first, then place your food on it before baking.

-While this non-toxic baking dish isn’t actually a sheet, we do love it because of the handles!
+While this non-toxic baking dish isn’t actually a sheet, I do love it because of the handles!

-And since the edges are super deep, it makes for a great choice for lasagna or casseroles; just make sure to adjust your cooking times since it’ll heat so much faster than metal.
+And since the edges are super deep, it makes for a great choice for lasagna or casseroles; just make sure to adjust your baking times since it’ll heat so much faster than metal.

 The glass is non-toxic and won’t leech anything into your food, but the glass isn’t designed to handle sudden changes in temperature (so don’t pour cold liquids into a hot dish or vice versa).

-You can put it right into a preheated oven, and you can use metal utensils on it without worrying about scraping any of the coating off (because it’s not coated).
+You can put it right into a preheated oven, and you can use metal utensils on it without worrying about scraping any coating off (because it’s not coated).